grantmcdermott/skeptic-priors/README.md

 All of the analysis is conducted in the *R* programming environment. *R* is free, open-source and available for download [**here**](https://www.r-project.org/).

 *Optional:* I normally recommend running *R* in the RStudio IDE, which you can also download for free [**here**](https://www.rstudio.com/products/rstudio/download/).
-However, note that most computationally-intensive model runs should be called directly from the terminal (e.g. using `Rscript`), since they employ a parallel forking process that, while very efficient, can cause problems if run through an IDE like RStudio.
-More details are provided in the relevant README files (e.g. [here](https://github.com/grantmcdermott/sceptic-priors/blob/master/R/Evidence/README.md).
+However, note that the most computationally-intensive model runs should be called directly from the terminal (e.g. using `Rscript`), since they employ a parallel forking process that, while very efficient, can cause problems if run through an IDE like RStudio.
+More details are provided in the relevant README files (e.g. [here](https://github.com/grantmcdermott/sceptic-priors/blob/master/R/Evidence/README.md)).

 ### Step 2.
 Install JAGS